FinOps-Open-Cost-and-Usage-Spec/foundation/operating_procedures.md

 ![Org Structure](images/org_structure.png?raw=true "Org Structure")

+**WIP: This structure is being confirmed with Linux Foundation legal**

 ### 2.2.1 Steering Committee

+  **WIP: This structure is being confirmed with Linux Foundation legal**

   One of the more important duties of the Steering Committee (SC) is the approval of the Specifications and other works produced as a consensus product of the FOCUS Working Groups.

   The Steering Committee is initially composed of a representative of the founding members of the Organization and it has a single primary member representing each company.
 Additional SC members will be appointed by the FinOps Foundation Governing Board as specified in the FOCUS Project Governance document.